acqio/bazel-arcanist/README.md

   "unit.engine": "BazelTestEngine"
 }
 ```
-3. Modify `.arcconfig` to make it look like this:
+3. Modify `.arclint` to make it look like this:
 ```
 {
   "linters": {